wavemaker/docs/learn/how-tos/configuring-jws-and-opaque-security-providers.md

 :::note

-If the incoming token is of JWS format then enable the JWS provider.
+If the incoming token is of Opaque format then enable the Opaque token provider.

 :::